ruplet/oracles/thesis-tex/chapters/descriptive-complexity.md

 For finite, *ordered* structures (structures equipped with a total order) with a successor relation and basic arithmetic predicates, the following landmark characterizations hold:

-- **AC⁰**: First-order logic (FO) captures the class of problems solvable by constant-depth, polynomial-size Boolean circuits with unbounded fan-in.
+- **$\text{AC}^0$**: First-order logic (FO) captures the class of problems solvable by constant-depth, polynomial-size Boolean circuits with unbounded fan-in.
 (Theorem 2.1.
 [BIS90, Imm99] A relation  is in  AC0 iff it is representable by an FO-sentence; https://eccc.weizmann.ac.il/resources/pdf/morioka.pdf)
 - **L**: FO extended with deterministic transitive closure operator captures deterministic logarithmic space.
 - **NL**: FO with general transitive closure captures nondeterministic logarithmic space.
 - **P**: FO extended with a *least fixed-point* operator (FO[LFP]) captures deterministic polynomial time.
-- **NP**: Existential second-order logic (∃SO) captures nondeterministic polynomial time.
+- **NP**: Existential second-order logic ($\exists \text{SO}$) captures nondeterministic polynomial time.
-- **co-NP**: Universal second-order logic (∀SO) captures co-NP.
+- **co-NP**: Universal second-order logic ($\forall \text{SO}$) captures co-NP.
 - **PH**: Full second-order logic corresponds to the polynomial-time hierarchy.
 - **PSPACE**: Second-order logic with transitive closure captures polynomial space.
 - **EXPTIME**: Second-order logic with least fixed points characterizes exponential time.
 - **ELEMENTARY**: Higher-order logic corresponds to the class of elementary functions.

-In the case of *sub-polynomial* time, first-order logic over various signatures continues to play a central role.
-For instance, FO with basic arithmetic predicates corresponds to AC⁰, and FO with just the order predicate characterizes the class of *star-free languages*.

 ### Descriptive Complexity and PTIME

 Among the most influential results is the **Immerman–Vardi theorem**, which states that *first-order logic with a least fixed-point operator* captures **PTIME**—but **only over ordered structures**.
-In FO[LFP], the least fixed-point operator enables recursion, allowing many iterative computations to be expressed logically.
+The least fixed-point operator allows for recursion and thus enables expressing many iterative computations in logic.

-This theorem reveals a deep link between recursion in logic and computation time, and it provides a powerful method for proving that certain problems lie in PTIME: if a problem can be defined in FO[LFP] over ordered structures, then it is solvable in deterministic polynomial time.
+This theorem highlights a deep connection between recursion in logic and computational complexity.
+It also provides a powerful method for proving PTIME membership: if a problem can be defined in FO[LFP] over ordered structures, then it is solvable in deterministic polynomial time.

 This connection is not merely theoretical.
 In practice, computers operate on memory that is linearly ordered (via memory addresses), meaning that the assumption of ordered structures is both natural and realistic.
 However, this assumption is *crucial*: without an explicit ordering, FO[LFP] does **not** capture PTIME.
 The existence of a logic that characterizes PTIME on *unordered* structures remains a major open problem in computer science as of 2025.